iliask75/MirkoMazzoleni.github.io/_posts/2016-08-06-game_of_tutfe.md

 **It is possible to label the edges with battle information, but the graph became too cluttered:**

-- Information regarding battles names:
+- Information regarding battles names, where on each edge is indicated the name of that battle between two nodes (two houses):
 ![]({{ site.baseurl }}/assets/games_of_tufte/unnamed-chunk-50-1.svg)<!-- -->
-- Information regarding battles locations:
+- Information regarding battles locations, where on each edge is indicated the location where that battle took place:
 ![]({{ site.baseurl }}/assets/games_of_tufte/unnamed-chunk-51-1.svg)<!-- -->